 Increased collaboration with others will require a time commitment from Council.
-As there is currently no dedicated solid waste officer, this would need to be built into the role of the resource contracted to undertake waste minimisation education and initiatives (refer to page 31).
+As there is currently no dedicated solid waste officer, this will need to be built into the role of the resource contracted to undertake waste minimisation education and initiatives.

-Under this proposal, we will need to ensure that any future collaboration does not conflict with the provisions of our current Memorandum of Understanding with the Waitaki Resource Recovery Trust and Waste Management NZ.
+In taking this approach, we will need to ensure that any future collaboration does not conflict with the provisions of our current Memorandum of Understanding with the Waitaki Resource Recovery Trust and Waste Management NZ.